Start Here

 |---|---|

-| "Real estate is easy money." | It's commission-based sales with no salary, no PTO, no benefits, and no guaranteed income.
-The agents who earn well treat it like the demanding sales career it is. |
+| "Real estate is easy money." | It's commission-based sales — no salary, no PTO, no benefits, no guaranteed income.
+The agents who earn well do so because they treat it like the demanding sales career it is, not because the money was easy to find. |

-| "I can do this part-time and make a full-time income year one." | Maybe in year three or four, once you've built a referral pipeline.
-In year one, part-time effort produces part-time results — usually zero closings. |
+| "Part-time effort, full-time income, year one." | Maybe in year three or four, once a referral pipeline runs on autopilot.
+In year one, part-time effort produces part-time results — usually zero closings.
+Building a pipeline from scratch is full-time work. |

-| "Internet leads will save me." | $500–$2,000/month, 1–2% conversion.
-The math rarely works for new agents.
+| "Internet leads will save me." | $500–$2,000/month at ~1–2% conversion.
 A supplement to a real pipeline, never a substitute. |

-| "Open houses are old-school." | One of the highest-leverage lead-capture activities in modern real estate.
-Every weekend you don't host one, your competitors do. |
+| "Open houses are old-school." | One of the highest-leverage lead-capture activities in modern real estate — and you prospect on your phone while you wait.
+(See the Open Houses chapter.) |

-| "I'll start prospecting once my systems are set up." | You'll prospect once you start prospecting.
-The "perfect setup" is a procrastination tool.
-Open Excel, write 100 names, dial. |
+| "I'll prospect once my systems are set up." | The "perfect setup" is procrastination.
+Open Excel, write 100 names, dial the first one.
+That's the system. |

 | "My sphere isn't big enough yet." | The average adult knows 200–500 people.
-If you can write down 100, that's enough to launch a six-figure career — if you call them. |
+Write down 100 and that's enough to launch a six-figure career — if you call them.
+(See the SOI Foundation chapter.) |

 What This Job Actually Is

-How You Actually Win — Build Mindshare
+How You Win — Build Mindshare

 People hire realtors they know and trust.
-Period.
-The most successful agents in the country aren't the ones with the slickest websites or the biggest billboards.
-They're the ones who come to mind first when someone thinks "I need to buy or sell a house."
+The most successful agents aren't the ones with the slickest websites or biggest billboards — they're the first name that comes to mind when someone thinks "I need to buy or sell a house."
+Every dial, coffee, newsletter, post, open house, and community connection serves one purpose: planting yourself in people's heads as the agent.

 The Three Inputs You Control